jeffthomasiii/Just-a-Thought-Blog/_posts/2025-12-05-more-than-skills.md

 - legacy
 - character
 - discipleship
-excerpt: "Because in the end, being a man isn’t about arriving—it’s about walking faithfully, learning humbly, and giving generously."
+excerpt: "Because in the end, being a man isn’t about arriving, it’s about walking faithfully, learning humbly, and giving generously."
 image: /img/posts/more-than-skills.jpg
 background: /img/posts/bg-more-than-skills.jpg
 series: "10 Skills Every Man Should Have"